Tetrachloroethylene: Uses

 Tetrachloroethylene is a nonpolar solvent for organic materials.
 Additionally, it is volatile, relatively stable, and non-flammable.
 For these reasons, it became a leading solvent in dry cleaning operations worldwide beginning in the 1940s.
 The chemist Sylvia Stoesser (1901–1991) had suggested tetrachloroethylene to be used in dry cleaning as an alternative to highly flammable dry cleaning solvents such as naphtha.
+Tetrachloroethylene is the most common solvent in dry cleaning and has been considered the standard for cleaning performance.
+It is a highly effective cleaning solvent with a KB-value of 90.
+Used tetrachloroethylene is recycled by distillation at its boiling point (121 °C).
+Perchloroethylene can cause color bleeding/loss, especially at higher temperatures.
+In some cases it may damage special trims, buttons and beads on some garments.
+It is better for oil-based stains than more common water-soluble stains.
+Due to its high volatility, it does not leave permanent smell on dry-cleaned clothes.
+A dry cleaning machine running on perchloroethylene is called a "perc machine".

+A 1990s dry cleaning machine designed for use with tetrachloroethylene, Germany.

 It is also used to degrease metal parts in the automotive and other metalworking industries, usually as a mixture with other chlorocarbons.
 It has also been used in consumer products including paint strippers, aerosol preparations, adhesives, spot removers, and handicrafts.

+A laundry symbol indicating to dry clean an item with perchloroethylene.

 Historical applications

 Tetrachloroethylene was once extensively used as an intermediate in the manufacture of HFC-134a and related refrigerants.

 In the early 20th century, tetrachloroethene was used for the treatment of hookworm infestation.
 In 1925, American veterinarian Maurice Crowther Hall (1881–1938), working on anthelminthics, demonstrated the effectiveness of tetrachloroethylene in the treatment of ancylostomiasis caused by hookworm infestation in humans and animals.
 Before Hall tested tetrachloroethylene on himself, in 1921 he discovered the effectiveness of carbon tetrachloride on intestinal parasites and was nominated for the Nobel Prize in Physiology or Medicine, but a few years later he found tetrachloroethylene to be more effective and safer.

 Tetrachloroethylene treatment has played a vital role in eradicating hookworms in the United States and abroad.
 Hall's innovation was considered a breakthrough in medicine.
-It was given orally as a liquid or in capsules along with magnesium sulfate to get rid of the Necator americanus parasite in humans.
+It was given orally as a liquid or in capsules along with magnesium sulfate to treat the Necator americanus parasite in humans.

 Chemical properties and reactions

 Tetrachloroethylene is a derivative of ethylene with all hydrogens replaced by chlorine.
 By weight, it consists of 14.5% carbon and 85.5% chlorine.
 It is the most stable compound among all chlorinated derivatives of ethane and ethylene.
 It is resistant to hydrolysis and less corrosive than other chlorinated solvents.
-Tetrachloroethylene does not tend to polymerise, unlike the fluorine analogue tetrafluoroethylene, C2F4, which does polymerise.
+Tetrachloroethylene does not tend to polymerise, unlike the fluorine analogue tetrafluoroethylene (C2F4).

 Tetrachloroethylene may react violently with alkali metals, alkaline earth metals, strong alkalis (sodium hydroxide and potassium hydroxide), nitric acid, beryllium, barium and aluminium.